-Art Folders / Communications
+Student Work / Communications

-Each child will be assigned an art folder that we ask you to check each class day.
-Not only is this where you will find all the exciting art projects that your children produce, but it is one of the ways in which the Board and teachers will communicate with you.
-Although Nottinghill uses email as the most common means of communication, there may be times when the art folders are used.
+Periodically, student work will be sent home with each child.
+Although Nottinghill uses email as the most common means of communication, there may be times when we will include home notices and other important documents from the Teachers and/or the Board.
+Please make sure your child's backpack is large enough for us to include this work.
 Since we will often send communications via email, please add registrar@nottinghillpreschool.com to your email contacts to make sure you receive all emails.
 If you are not receiving emails, please contact the Registrar to make sure we have your correct email address.
-Nottinghill's teaching staff also uses the Remind App to communicate directly with parents and sometimes sends photos of your child in class.
-We strongly recommend that you download this application.
-You will receive details from your child's teacher at the beginning of the school year regarding the App.
+Nottinghill's teaching staff also use our private Facebook Page to communicate directly with parents and sometimes send photos of your child in class.
+We strongly recommend that you join the private group.
+You will receive details from the registrar prior to the beginning of the school year.